 According to Kopach, the best leaders publicly praise employees when they're doing a great job.
 If there's an issue that needs to be addressed, it should be done in private with respect.

 As the facilities field continues to evolve, it’s essential to provide the tools for your staff to stay on top of the transformation and remain engaged.
-For more on how to motivate and develop leaders, join us at the Higher Ed Facilities Forum, April 15-17 in the Woodlands, TX!
+For more on how to create a culture of leadership in facilities management, join us at the Higher Ed Facilities Forum, April 15-17 in the Woodlands, TX!